Corfu is a strangely musical island.

 Souvlaki sellers had set up stalls in the corners.
-Men clutched wines, kids cross-legged in the front rows eating pastelli and drinking Loux.
+Men clutched glasses of wine, kids cross-legged in the front rows eating pastelli and drinking Loux lemonade.

 It was strange to be sat with the orchestra and to be staring out at the crowd – their faces lit up by the brilliantly bright shadow theatre screen.
 I got a view of faces as you would see if you turn round in a cinema: faces un-self-consciously lost in enjoyment, concentrating solely on the performances, mouths fallen open.